 Babies cry.
 A lot.
 The three main reasons they cry are: they are hungry, they need to be changed, or they have gas.
 Ugh, infant gas!
 An infant’s stomach is still growing and developing daily.
 So, between the age of one to four months old, baby gas is prevalent.
 There are some helpful tips to try to prevent and minimize gas, but there is no way to avoid it completely.
 Which makes for a very unpleasant experience for both parent and baby.
-Especially for a first time mom who is learning her baby’s cry and trying to figure out what remedy will work for her baby.
-My 5 tips for baby gas relief will help aid babies in their discomfort and help them pass gas.
+Especially for a first time mom who is learning her baby’s cry and trying to figure out what remedy will work.
+My 5 tips for baby gas relief will help aid your baby in their discomfort and help them pass gas.

 This post contains affiliate links.
 All opinions are 100% my own.
 Please read disclosure here.